UX @ SEEK Ltd.

 Our goal is to help people live more fulfilling and productive working lives and to help organisations succeed.
 We do this by matching the best talent with the best job.
 I work across SEEK Employment and SEEK Business.
-Examples of my work at SEEK are available here:
+I try to blog about my work to act as a portfolio.

 A desktop ERP for the fashion industry and supporting products: POS (point of sale) System, web-based Mailer app and mobile optimised Stock Finder app.
 Most of my work at Apparel21 was working on the existing ERP, however I did work on one large green-field project and documented my process here: UX process for 'Product X'

 There's no other way to start a UCD process, than researching the user.
 My research skills from industry and academia include:

 - Qualitative interviews

 - Literature reviews